Noel McFarlane: Career

 McFarlane was born in Bray, County Wicklow, and played junior football in the area, earning a call-up to the Republic of Ireland Schoolboys national team.
 In April 1952, he signed for English club Manchester United, joining a youth team filled with players known as the Busby Babes after the club's manager, Matt Busby.
 McFarlane was a regular for the youth team during the 1952–53 season, and played in both legs of the inaugural FA Youth Cup final in 1953, scoring twice in a 7–1 win in the first leg, leading to a 9–3 victory on aggregate.

 Despite being a mainstay in the youth team, McFarlane was unable to displace Johnny Berry in the senior side and did not make his first-team debut until February 1954, playing on the right wing in a 2–0 home win over Tottenham Hotspur.
 It was to be his only appearance for the club, with Colin Webster preferred as Berry's understudy, and in June 1956, McFarlane returned to Ireland to play for Waterford.
 A knee injury forced him to retire, but he did later return to play non-league football in the Manchester area with Altrincham and Hyde United.

 Personal life

-Noel's son Ross McFarlane was a successful professional golfer, and went on to become a commentator for Sky Sports and other TV and media outlets.
-In 2014, Ross was convicted of paedophilia-related offences and given a 10-month suspended jail sentence; however, within weeks he was convicted of further offences and sentenced to 18 months in prison.